 All servers must be housed in the Information Resources data center.
 Each server must have a designated departmental technical contact.
 Departmental servers shall not run prohibited services, such as: IMAP, POP3, SMTP, DNS, WINS, DHCP, or any service which Networking and Telecommunications Services or SAWS deems detrimental to the server or network infrastructure.
 "Root" access to servers must be established for SAWS support staff use.
 This may be in the form of a single, shared user account.
 All servers will be part of the Active Directory Domain, and all Domain Administrators will have access to the server, via remote services and physical console access.
 All servers must adhere to all Information Resources security policies and Information Resources security best practices.
 All servers will be routinely scanned for necessary configurations.
-Routine scans are also conducted to search for sensitive data; reports are reviewed by the information Resources policies may result in the server being removed from service.
+Routine scans are also conducted to search for sensitive data; reports are reviewed by the information security officer and the deputy security officers.
+Violations of this policy and/or other Information Resources policies may result in the server being removed from service.